-Greater Golden Horseshoe (GGH): As in the Growth Plan for the Greater Golden Horseshoe, 2017, the geographic area identified as the Greater Golden Horseshoe Growth Plan area in Ontario Regulation 416/05 under the Places to Grow Act, 2005.
+Greater Golden Horseshoe (GGH):

+As in the Growth Plan for the Greater Golden Horseshoe, 2017, the geographic area identified as the Greater Golden Horseshoe Growth Plan area in Ontario Regulation 416/05 under the Places to Grow Act, 2005.

-Growth Plan for the Greater Golden Horseshoe: A long-term provincial plan that works together with the Greenbelt Plan, the Oak Ridges Moraine Conservation Plan and the Niagara Escarpment Plan to manage growth, build complete communities, curb sprawl and protect the natural environment.
+Growth Plan for the Greater

+Golden Horseshoe: A long-term provincial plan that works together with the Greenbelt Plan, the Oak Ridges Moraine Conservation Plan and the Niagara Escarpment Plan to manage growth, build complete communities, curb sprawl and protect the natural environment.

-High-occupancy toll (HOT) lane: A high-occupancy vehicle (HOV) lane that single occupant vehicles are also permitted to use by paying a toll.
+High-occupancy toll (HOT) lane:

+A high-occupancy vehicle (HOV) lane that single occupant vehicles are also permitted to use by paying a toll.
 See high-occupancy vehicle lane.

-High-occupancy vehicle (HOV) lane: A lane of roadway that is typically designated for use only by vehicles with a specified minimum number of occupants (including transit vehicles).
+High-occupancy vehicle (HOV)

+lane: A lane of roadway that is typically designated for use only by vehicles with a specified minimum number of occupants or transit vehicles.
 May also be used to support Priority Bus routes.

-In Delivery projects: Transit projects in the GTHA that are either in the engineering design stage or are under construction.
+In Delivery projects: Transit projects in the GTHA that are either under construction or in the engineering design stage.

-In Development projects: Transit projects in the GTHA that are in advanced stages of planning and design.
+In Development projects:

+Transit projects in the GTHA that are in advanced stages of planning and design.

-Integrated mobility: A practice that describes the unification of different transportation modes and mobility providers into a network connecting travellers from their trip origin to their final destination through seamless connections supported by the use of barrier-free planning, design, infrastructure and technology solutions (e.g., integrated payment, mobility as a service, real-time information and trip planning across multiple modes).
+Integrated mobility: A practice that describes the unification of different transportation modes and mobility providers into a network connecting travellers from their trip origin to their final destination through seamless connections supported by the use of barrierfree planning, design, infrastructure and technology solutions (e.g., integrated payment, mobility as a service, real-time information and trip planning across multiple modes).
 See mobility as a service and new mobility.

-Intelligent transportation systems (ITS): A form of transportation systems management that uses real-time information technology to provide traffic-responsive, area-wide traffic control and information that allows transportation providers to optimize system operations and enables travellers to use the system more efficiently, effectively, and conveniently.
+Intelligent transportation systems

+(ITS): A form of transportation systems management that uses realtime information technology to provide traffic-responsive, areawide traffic control and information that allows transportation providers to optimize system operations and enables travellers to use the system more efficiently, effectively, and conveniently.
 ITS includes planning, deployment, integration and operations to provide a cohesive, end-to-end solution for all transportation users, including traveller information and electronic payment.
-See transit priority measures.
+See transit priority measures and transportation systems management.

-Light rail transit (LRT): Transit infrastructure and services consisting of light rail vehicles running in an exclusive right-of-way, fully separated from traffic, with transit signal priority measures in place and longer spacing between stops than conventional transit routes (typically 500 metres to 1 kilometre) to maintain higher average speeds and ensure reliability of the service.
+Light rail transit (LRT): Transit

+infrastructure and services consisting of light rail vehicles running in an exclusive right-of-way, fully separated from traffic, typically with transit signal priority measures in place and longer spacing between stops than conventional transit routes (typically 500 metres to 1 kilometre) to maintain higher average speeds and ensure reliability of the service.
+Typically include additional features to improve operational efficiency and enhance the customer experience, such as off-board fare collection, platform-level boarding, and real-time passenger information.

-Local transit: A passenger transit system that is operated principally within an upper-tier, lower-tier or single-tier municipality, serving generally short to medium distance trips.
-Local transit systems also connect people to the Frequent Rapid Transit Network for longer distance trips.
-Public transit in the GTHA is provided by Burlington Transit, Brampton Transit, Durham Region Transit, Hamilton Street Railway, Milton Transit, MiWay (Mississauga Transit), Oakville Transit, the Toronto Transit Commission and York Region Transit/VIVA.
+Local transit: A passenger transit system that is operated principally within an upper-tier, lower-tier or single-tier municipality, with routes that serve generally short to medium distance trips.
+Parts of local transit routes may overlap with parts of the Frequent Rapid Transit Network and share the infrastructure and transit priority features.
+Local transit routes will also play an important role in connecting people to the Frequent Rapid Transit Network for longer distance trips.
+Local transit in the GTHA is provided by Burlington Transit, Brampton Transit, Durham Region Transit, Hamilton Street Railway, Milton Transit, MiWay (Mississauga Transit), Oakville Transit, the Toronto Transit Commission and York Region Transit/VIVA.

-Low-carbon: In the transportation sector, refers to vehicles that produce minimal greenhouse gas emissions through improved efficiency and adoption of electric and alternative-fuel vehicle technologies.
+Low-carbon: In the transportation sector, refers to vehicles that produce minimal greenhouse gas emissions through the adoption of electric and alternative-fuel vehicle technologies.
 Reducing greenhouse gas emissions from the transportation sector typically focuses on minimizing travel and shifting to more environmentally sustainable modes, technologies and fuels.